Welcome

 2 days

-Add a feature to a pre-existing code base.
+Practice adding a feature to a pre-existing code base: the event management system Indico.

 4 days